 Gregory J. Wolos‘ fiction has appeared or is forthcoming in JMWW, Yemassee, Post Road, The Los Angeles Review, PANK, The Baltimore Review, A cappella Zoo, Superstition Review, Jersey Devil Press, and many other journals and anthologies, both online and print.
 His stories have earned two Pushcart Prize nominations and have won both the 2011 New South Writing Contest and the 2011 Gulf Stream Award for fiction.
 Two recent collections were named as finalists for the 2010 and 2012 Flannery O’Connor Short Fiction Award.
-He lives and writes on the northern bank of the Mohawk River in upstate New York.
-For more information regarding publications and commendations visit: http://www.gregorywolos.com.
+He lives and writes on the northern bank of the Mohawk River in upstate New York. http://www.gregorywolos.com.

 Hannah Beresford, originally of the Helderberg Escarpment of upstate New York, earned her MFA from New York University after spending four years on red dirt as a D1 athlete at Oklahoma State.
 Her poems are published or forthcoming in; The Adroit Journal, Lambda Literary, The Cimarron Review, The Sycamore Review, and elsewhere.
 She serves as poetry editor for No Tokens journal.

 Helen Vitoria lives and writes in Effort PA.
 Her work can be found and is forthcoming in over fifty online and print journals including: elimae, PANK, MudLuscious Press, >kill author, Poets & Artists Magazine, FRIGG Magazine and Dark Sky Magazine.
 Her chapbooks: The Sights & Sounds of Arctic Birds and Random Cartography Notes are available as e-chaps from Gold Wake Press, 2011, BLACKWATER: A PNEUMATIC DISTURBANCE is available from Red Ochre Press, 2011.
-Her first full length poetry collection: Corn Exchange, is forthcoming from Scrambler Books, Winter 2011.
+Her first full length poetry collection is Corn Exchange.
 She is the Founding Editor and Editor in Chief for THRUSH Poetry Journal.
 Find her here:http://helenvitoria-lexis.blogspot.com/

 Heller Levinson lives in New York.
 Published widely, his books include Pulitzer Prize nominated Smelling Mary (Howling Dog Press, 2008); from stone this running (Black Widow Press, 2012); Hinge Trio (La Alameda Press, 2012); and, Wrack Lariat (Black Widow Press) June 2015.
 Levinson is the originator of Hinge Theory. http://www.hellerlevinson.com